iWinston/typeorm-plus/docs/caching.md

     username: "test",
     cache: {
         type: "ioredis/cluster",
+        options: {
-        options: [
+            startupNodes: [
                 {
                     host: 'localhost',
                     port: 7000,
                 },
                 {
                     host: 'localhost',
                     port: 7001,
                 },
                 {
                     host: 'localhost',
                     port: 7002,
                 }
             ],
+            options: {
+                scaleReads: 'all',
+                clusterRetryStrategy: function (times) { return null },
+                redisOptions: {
+                    maxRetriesPerRequest: 1
+                }
+            }
+        }
     }
 }
 ```
 Just specify all the nodes in the cluster inside an array with their hosts and ports.

 You can use `typeorm cache:clear` to clear everything stored in the cache.